Selected for the ACME Poem Company Surrealist Poetry Series

 —Sandra Meek, author of Still

-Available for preorder from Willow Springs Books
+Available from Willow Springs Books

 What we have in Nightcall is not “comely verse” but something harsher, tangier, and more interesting—what the poem “Chromatics of Touch” might call “suffering // pleasure.”
 Jurjević has a particular mastery of the stichic line; flint fractured against stone to create tools that flay ekphrastic convention, incise geographies, and slice between languages.
 As “Nocturne with Burning Morana” asks, “What’s the word for the torn lip of the horizon twitching under the yellow fist of the sun?”
 This collection constantly surprises me with its images, but the sensibility has a steady signature.
 Andrea Jurjević is making her mark.